MurkyYT/AndroDem/README.md

 **AndroDem** (short of Android Modem) is an application that utilizes [ADB](https://developer.android.com/tools/adb) to gather information about the wifi status of the selected device.

+## Features

+- Can select device from connected devices
+- Disables phone screen when connecting
+- Shows wifi status info and phone name: {PhoneName}: {SSID} ({LinkSpeed})
+- Can open device shell
+- Can enable/disable device display
+- Can restart device WiFi

 **Images of the app:**
 ![right-click-menu](Images/menuimage.png)
 ## FAQ